 I know how hard it can be to motivate yourself to exercise, especially when you’re tired.
 Still, engaging in physical activity can boost energy levels more than stimulants like caffeine.
 Take a brisk, 30-minute walk early in the day to wake up your body and boost your energy all day long.

 Sometimes I just take mini yoga breaks from my computer and my clients.
 I just do a few poses for 10 minutes at a time on my living room floor.
 It really helps!

 When you are chronically stressed, your body releases hormones and chemicals that affect nearly all of your systems.
 While initially, stress may appear to give you a burst of energy via the fight or flight response, as it progresses, stress actually zaps you of energy and produces a host of physical issues including reduced immunity, weight gain, poor blood sugar control, and digestive problems.

 Stress control is important for energy.
-It’s a stressful world, but there are strategies that help you cope.
+It’s a stressful world, but there are healthy strategies that help you cope with stress.